Careers360 Logo

 And r is the position vector

-And Negative sign indicates that in the direction of intensity the potential decreases.
+A negative sign indicates that in the direction of intensity, the potential decreases.

 Proof-

-Let gravitational field at a point r due to a given mass distribution is E.
+Let the gravitational field at a point r due to a given mass distribution be E.

 If a test mass m is placed inside a uniform gravitational field E.